farlee2121/DevEssentialsBlog/_posts/2021-03-05-Reference-Ready-Notes.md

 # Notes as Data

-I've fallen in love with Markdown and it is slowly permiating all of my documents.
+I've fallen in love with Markdown and it is slowly permeating all of my documents.
 The latest addition is notes, which Markdown makes easy to reference either manually or programmatically!

 ## How I got here